ms/buildtogether.tech/git-solo/index.md

-1. In order to share files with other people (or to create a backup, which is really just a way to share files with your future self) people would <span g="push">push</span> the contents of their copy to the main repository.
-To get other people's work, they would download changes from the main repository and combine them with their own work.
+1. In order to share files with other people (or to create a backup, which is really just a way to share files with your future self) people would <span g="push_git">push</span> the contents of their copy to the main repository.
+    To get other people's work, they would <span g="pull_git">pull</span>
+    changes from the main repository and combine them with their own work.

-Centralized version control systems have largely been replaced by <span g="decentralized_system">decentralized</span> ones, and in particular by one called [Git][git].
-In theory, Git doesn't need a main repository: developers can merge the contents of any repository with any other one.
-In practice, almost every project designates one repository as the master copy so that everyone knows where to look to find the current state of the project.
+Centralized version control systems have largely been replaced by <span g="decentralized_system">decentralized</span> ones, and in particular by [Git][git].
+In theory, Git doesn't need a main repository: developers can merge the contents of any repository into any other.
+In practice, almost every project designates one repository as the master copy so that people know where to look to find the current state of the project.

 Unfortunately, Git has a needlessly complicated interface.
 <cite>PerezDeRosso2013</cite> found that even experienced users have a <span